Best Places to Visit in Delhi

 5. Lotus Temple: A Haven of Peace and Spirituality

-The Lotus Temple is famous for its unique lotus-shaped architecture and peaceful ambiance.
+The Lotus Temple is renowned for its distinctive lotus-shaped architecture and serene ambiance.
 It welcomes visitors from all religions.

 • Location: Kalkaji, South Delhi